-Pulmonary Rehabilitation is an outpatient program designed for patients with chronic lung disease.
+Pulmonary Rehabilitation is an outpatient program designed for patients with shortness of breath from chronic lung disease.
 The purpose of the program is to improve patients’ quality of life by providing education and exercise training to increase endurance and improve daily function.

 Our program provides a multidisciplinary team approach to exercise and educate our patients both on an individual as well as a group level.
-Our team consists of pulmonary specialists, respiratory therapists, physical therapists, nutritionists, pharmacists, occupational therapists, and clinical social service workers.
+Our team consists of pulmonary specialists, respiratory therapists, exercise physiologists, nutritionists, pharmacists, and clinical social service workers.

 Patients who have chronic, stable lung disease and symptoms which cause limitation in function or impair his/her ability to perform daily activities should be referred for evaluation.
 Often patients have underlying lung disease including, but not limited to COPD, emphysema, asthma, chronic bronchitis, sarcoidosis, pulmonary hypertension, interstitial lung disease, lung cancer, pre- and post- lung transplantation and obesity-related lung disease.